Mister-Meeseeks/moldudp-unwrap/README.md

 ### Parsing packet headers

-Packet header information can be read and printed using the ```moldudp``` executable with a ```--header flag```.
+Packet header information can be read and printed using the ```moldudp``` executable with a ```--header``` flag.
 Simply follow the QuickStart example above, and substitute your own input file or pipe.

+### Multicasting packets

+Program can also be used to read the binary stream from stdin and multicast packets in order.
+Can be used to test live network clients with historical data.
+Invole the ```moldudp``` executable with ```--multicast [IpAddr]:[Port]``` where IpAddr is the IP address of the multicast group and Port is the port number of the group.

 ### Python libraries